DNB(LEGAL) - PERFORMANCE APPRAISAL: EVALUATION OF CAMPUS ADMINISTRATORS

 The commissioner's recommended principal appraisal system, the Texas Principal Evaluation and Support System (T-PESS), was developed in accordance with Education Code 21.3541.

 The superintendent, with the approval of the board, may select the T-PESS.
-Each school district wanting to select or develop an alternative principal appraisal system must follow Education Code 21.3541, and 19 Administrative Code 150.1026 (relating to Alternatives to the Commissioner's Recommended Principal Appraisal System).
+Each school district wanting to select or develop an alternative principal appraisal system must follow Education Code 21.3541, and 19 Administrative Code 150.1026 (Alternatives to the Commissioner's Recommended Principal Appraisal System).

 19 TAC 150.1021(b), (c)